Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

-\begin{definition} We say that a set $\tset$ of vertices is \emph{node-well-linked} in $G$, iff for any pair $(\tset_1,\tset_2)$ of equal-sized subsets of $\tset$, there is a collection $\pset$ of $|\tset_1|$ {\bf node-disjoint} paths, connecting the vertices of $\tset_1$ to the vertices of $\tset_2$.
-(Note that $\tset_1$, $\tset_2$ are not necessarily disjoint, and we allow empty paths). \end{definition}
+\begin{definition} We say that a set $\tset$ of vertices is \emph{node-well-linked} in $G$, if for every pair $(\tset_1,\tset_2)$ of equal-sized subsets of $\tset$, there is a collection $\pset$ of $|\tset_1|$ {\bf node-disjoint} paths, connecting the vertices of $\tset_1$ to the vertices of $\tset_2$.
+(Note that $\tset_1$, $\tset_2$ are not necessarily disjoint, and we allow paths consisting of a single vertex). \end{definition}

-Our algorithm proceeds by reducing the degree of the input graph to $\poly\log(k)$, while preserving the treewidth to within a factor of $\poly\log(k)$.
-As we show below, in bounded-degree graphs, the notions of edge- and node-well-linkedness are closely related to each other, and we exploit this connection throughout the algorithm.